analogicus/jnw_gr05_sky130a/README.md

 # How

 Observe temperature-dependency in the diode equation, and use that to create a temperature dependent voltage based on the difference in the base-emitter voltage of two different BJTs.
-Caution: The plot you find at the bottom of this page is as of now just a local upload, might be included into the github actions at a later point.

 # What